The School Curriculum

 Children are encouraged to work collaboratively and independently – we think that it is important that the children are given the opportunity to shape their own ideas.

-During the early years of schooling, in Reception and at Key Stage 1, teaching methods are very much a mixture of practical activities and small-group working, with whole-class teaching also included, especially in Literacy and mathematics lessons.
+During the early years of schooling, in Reception and at Key Stage 1, teaching methods are very much a mixture of practical activities and small-group working, with whole-class teaching also included, especially in English and mathematics lessons.
 At the upper end of Key Stage 1 the work gradually becomes more formal as the children are prepared for their first SATs.
 Typically this might involve a whole-class introduction, followed by group or individual work at the appropriate level of difficulty, and a final plenary where there is a whole-class session to review and summarize what has been taught and for the children to assess their own progress against clearly defined learning criteria.

 As the children progress through the school into Key Stage 2 they are encouraged to work collaboratively and independently, depending upon the task focus.
 We seek to offer a curriculum which caters for the needs of our children very much as individuals, and not simply as members of a larger group.
-It is also our aim to offer equal learning opportunities for all children, irrespective of sex, race, physical ability or creed.
+It is also our aim to offer equal learning opportunities for all children, irrespective of gender, race, physical ability or creed.

 There is a whole-school act of worship each day.
 This is led by the Headteacher, one of the two Assistant Headteachers or a member of the Senior Management Team and normally includes a distinct time for worship and reflection.
 Modern and traditional hymns are a regular feature of these assemblies, which are mainly Christian in content.
-Local clergy regularly take whole-school assemblies.